The Best Ever Blondies from Americas Test Kitchen. Sums it up succinctly. BEST EVER!

 This cookbook would make a wonderful holiday gift for a friend or family member who loves to cook.
 Recipes on my must-cook-soon list: Heart Lentil Soup (pg 110), Quinoa and Vegetable Stew (pg 116), Five-Alarm Chili (pg 119), Spa Chicken with Carrot-Ginger Sauce (pg 129), Korean-Style Steak and Rice Bowls (pg 196), Cod Baked in Foil with Leeks and Carrots (pg 249), Drunken Noodles with Chicken (pg 429), Pecan Sandies (pg 627) and Tiramisu (pg 777).

-These blondies were the best I’ve ever had.
+The best ever blondies from America’s Test Kitchen were the best I’ve ever had.
 You need to try these blondies!!

 - 1 teaspoon baking powder